99Astral99/Book-Store-Web-API-/README.md

 ## What does it do?
 This is a highly scalable application which allows you to add/get/update/delete a book entity by working directly with the database.

+## How to use it?
+- Download code
+- On the PM console write "update-database" command so seeding can work properly
+- Enjoy :)

 ## Architecture